Provisions Affecting Coverage of Employment or Earnings, or Inclusion of Other Sources of Revenue

 |Number||Table and graph selection|

-|F1||Starting in 2018, cover newly hired State and local government employees.|
+|F1||Starting in 2021, cover newly hired State and local government employees.|

-|F2||Starting in 2018, exempt individuals with more than 180 quarters of coverage from the OASDI payroll tax.
+|F2||Starting in 2021, exempt individuals with more than 180 quarters of coverage from the OASDI payroll tax.
 Earnings exempted from OASDI payroll tax would not be used in computing benefits.|

 |F3||Expand covered earnings to include employer and employee premiums for employer-sponsored group health insurance (ESI).
-Starting in 2021, phase out the OASDI payroll tax exclusion for ESI premiums.
-Set an exclusion level at the 75th percentile of premium distribution in 2021, with amounts above that subject to the payroll tax.
-Reduce the exclusion level each year by 10 percent of the 2021 exclusion level until fully eliminated in 2031.
-Eliminate the excise tax on ESI premiums starting in 2021.|
+Starting in 2024, phase out the OASDI payroll tax exclusion for ESI premiums.
+Set an exclusion level at the 75th percentile of premium distribution in 2024, with amounts above that subject to the payroll tax.
+Reduce the exclusion level each year by 10 percent of the 2024 exclusion level until fully eliminated in 2033.|

 |F4||Expand covered earnings to include contributions to voluntary salary reduction plans (such as Cafeteria 125 plans and Flexible Spending Accounts).
-Starting in 2018, subject these contributions to the OASDI payroll tax, making the payroll tax treatment of these contributions like 401(k) contributions.|
+Starting in 2021, subject these contributions to the OASDI payroll tax, making the payroll tax treatment of these contributions like 401(k) contributions.|

-|F5||Tax Reform for Business: Establish a value added tax of 3.0 percent for 2019 and 6.5 percent for 2020 and later.
-Starting in 2019, reduce the corporate income tax rate from 35 to 27 percent.|
+|F5||Tax Reform for Business: Establish a value added tax (VAT) of 3.0 percent for 2022 and 6.5 percent for 2023 and later.
+Assume about 75% of personal consumption expenditures is subject to the VAT.|

-|F6||Apply a 6.2 percent tax on investment income as defined in the Affordable Care Act (ACA), with unindexed thresholds as in the ACA ($200,000 for single filer, $250,000 for married filing jointly), starting in 2019.
-Proceeds go to the OASDI Trust Fund.|
+|F6||Apply a 6.2 percent tax on investment income as defined in the Affordable Care Act (ACA), with unindexed thresholds as in the ACA ($200,000 for single filer, $250,000 for married filing jointly), starting in 2022.
+Proceeds go to the OASI and DI Trust Funds.|